 But instead of an event moving just one particular company…

-Thereports move the entire market.
+These government reports move the entire market.

-And the volatility caused by the reports has gotten stronger and stronger over the last few years.
+And the volatility caused by the jobs reports has gotten stronger and stronger over the last few years.

 I’ve been able to devise a system that turns these jobs reports…